By: DENNIS SWING-GREENE

 International Fiscal Consultant for euroFINESCO

-Short term lets to holiday makers: Misinterpreted legislation – Part one
+Short term lets to holiday makers: Commercial vs. residential lets – Part Three

-This is the first in a four part series examining issues concerning short term lets to holiday makers.
+This is the third in a four part series examining issues concerning short-term lets to holiday makers:

 Part one – Misinterpreted legislation